syncfusion-content/blazor-docs/blazor/sankey/links.md

 ## Customizing Link Appearance

-In a Sankey diagram, links represent the flow of data between nodes, and their appearance plays a critical role in making the visualization clear and aesthetically pleasing.
-The `SankeyLinkSettings` in the Syncfusion Blazor Sankey component allows you to customize these links to match your design requirements or emphasize specific data points.
+In a Sankey Diagram, links represent the flow of data between nodes, and their appearance plays a critical role in making the visualization clear and aesthetically pleasing.
+The `SankeyLinkSettings` in the Syncfusion Blazor Sankey Diagram allows you to customize these links to match your design requirements or emphasize specific data points.

 - **`Color`**: Specifies the color of the links, which can be provided in standard formats like HEX (`#RRGGBB`) or RGBA (`rgba(r, g, b, a)`).
 This setting allows you to visually distinguish different flows in the diagram.
 - **`ColorType`**: Determines how the link color is applied, offering three options: